Fixes In Action

 What We Fixed: Built a full operational manual covering all areas, showing the business would run well without the owners.

-Outcome: Buyer concerns disappeared, negotiations were straightforward and the sale completed at the expected value.
+Outcome: Buyer concerns disappeared, negotiations became straightforward and the sale completed at the expected price.

 -